NSO-developer/nso-gitbook/huawei-vrp_nc/README-ned-settings.md

       Canonicalize leaf values of type 'identityref' in operational data before sending to NSO, i.e. add/change prefix to global prefix in NSO.

+    - live-status nmda get-data enable <true|false> (default false)

+      Use get-data rpc for data retrieval, if device supports it.

+    - live-status nmda get-data with-origin <true|false> (default false)

+      Configure whether or not to include a </with-origin> tag in the get-data request.
+The with-origin setting is usually only supported for operational datastores, like ds:operational.

+    - live-status nmda get-data datastore <union> (default operational)

+      Configure datastore to be used by the get-data rpc.
+A value with prefix is mandatory.

+    - live-status nmda get-data origin-filter <union>

+      Configure an origin filter to be used by the get-data rpc.
+A value with prefix is mandatory.
+      Origin filter are usually only supported if an operational datastore like ds:operational has been configured.

+    - live-status nmda get-data skip-config <true|false> (default false)

+      Ask the device to not include 'config true' data in the response.

 ## 5.1. ned-settings huawei-vrp_nc live-status regex-exclude